 Granite worktop maintenance

-For daily cleaning of granite worktop, we recommend using damp (microfiber) cloth, warm water and either neutral (pH 7), mild alkaline (pH 8-10) or mild acidic (pH 4-6) detergent if necessary.
-You should prefer cleaning products specially designed for natural stone and avoid using highly acidic or bleach containing cleaning products.
+For the daily cleaning of your granite worktop, we recommend using damp (microfiber) cloth, warm water and, if necessary, either a neutral (pH 7), mild alkaline (pH 8-10) or mild acidic (pH 4-6) detergent.
+Look for cleaning products especially designed for natural stone and avoid using highly acidic or products containing bleach.

-Abrasive materials can also easily damage stone surface – scourer or a grain of sand in the washcloth may cause micro-damage.
+Abrasive materials can also easily damage stone surfaces – a scourer or a grain of sand in the washcloth may cause micro-damage.

 Preventing and removing stains

 Be sure to protect granite surface from staining and take special caution with worktops made of light rock.
-Whenever possible, avoid spilling chemicals and corrosive substances on worktop.
-Also, keep in mind that metal objects may easily scratch polished and leathery surface.
+Whenever possible, avoid spilling chemicals and corrosive substances on the worktop.
+Also, keep in mind that metal objects may easily scratch polished and leathery surfaces.

-The best way to avoid staining is to remove dirt from worktop immediately, so that it would not dry and absorb in stone.
-Usually it is sufficient to use paper towel, water and detergent to clean the surface.
+The best way to avoid staining is to immediately remove any dirt from the worktop, so that it does not dry and get absorbed in the stone.
+Usually it is sufficient to use a paper towel, water and a suitable detergent to clean the surface.

-The longer the spills remain on granite surface, the more likely it is subject to heavy staining.
+The longer the spills remain on a granite surface, the more likely it is subject to heavy staining.
 In case of heavy staining, we recommend using special cleaning products designed for natural stone.
-Such products are available at local office of Diapol and retail outlets.
-After using the cleaning product, we recommend to wash the worktop again with clean water and detergent.
+After using the cleaning product, we recommend to wash the worktop again with clean water and the detergent.

 Avoiding heat damage and scratches

-Although granite is rather scratch resistant, we still recommend using cutting boards.
-Constant cutting without cutting board will damage both knives and worktop, causing its tarnishing and increasing the risk of staining.
+Although granite is quite scratch resistant, we still recommend using cutting boards.
+Constant cutting without a cutting board will damage both knives and worktop, causing tarnishing and increasing the risk of staining.

-Granite is very heat resistance, but we still recommend using special trivets for kitchenware taken straight from oven or cooktop.
-These will also prevent potential damage to the worktop, caused by rough-bottomed clay pots.
+Granite is very heat resistant, but we still recommend using special trivets for kitchenware taken straight from the oven or cooktop.
+These will also prevent potential damage to the worktop caused by rough-bottomed clay pots.

 In order to ensure long-term use, all surfaces are processed with special sealants.
 This helps to avoid absorption of liquids inside the worktop, thus also preventing potential staining.
-Based on the type of granite and frequency of use, we recommend re-treating worktops with special sealant for natural stone surfaces at 1-2 year interval.
-Light granite surfaces should definitely be treated once a year, darker surfaces in every 1-2 years.
-Suitable product is available at local office of Diapol or retail outlets.
+Based on the type of granite and frequency of use, we recommend re-treating worktops with a special sealant for natural stone surfaces at a 1-2 year interval.
+Light granite surfaces should definitely be treated once a year; darker surfaces in every 1-2 years.